Collisionville: A Bay Area Band with Alabama Roots Confronts the Ghost of Hank Williams

-If, as Leonard Cohen writes, Hank Williams is “a hundred floors above me in the Tower of Song” (high praise from one of the great poet-songwriters of the modern era), there is no doubt that the Father of Country Music has exalted himself into the pantheon of American popular culture – that he has transcended the barriers that divide American society – high and low, rock and country, hillbilly and Brahmin, and achieved the iconic status he sought when he was alive.
+If, as Leonard Cohen writes, Hank Williams is “a hundred floors above me in the Tower of Song” (high praise from one of the great poet-songwriters of the modern era), there is no doubt that the Father of Country Music has exalted himself into the pantheon of American popular culture.
 So it shouldn’t surprise that the Hank Williams memorial industry has hit full throttle in the past few years.
 In 2011, Timeless, the Williams tribute record, won the Grammy for Best Country Album.
 The Bob Dylan-curated The Lost Notebooks of Hank Williams, a compilation of Hank's previously unrecorded lyrics performed by artists as diverse as Alan Jackson, Jack White, and Norah Jones, soon followed, to wide critical acclaim.
 I Saw The Light, a Williams biopic starring Tom Hiddleston and Elizabeth Olsen, is scheduled for theatrical release in March 2016.
 Lost among these tributes is a concept album that is poignant, personal, and strangely underappreciated – a record by a decade-old but little-known Bay Area band with Alabama roots called Collisionville.
-Stephen Pride, Collisionville's lead songwriter, guitarist, and jack-of-all-trades, traces his family's connections to Hank in Depression-era south Alabama.
+Stephen Pride, Collisionville's lead songwriter, traces his family's connections to Hank in Depression-era south Alabama.
 He leavens his record, The Revenge of Two-Gun Pete (Booplet Records, Berkeley, 2013), with the humor, anger, and melancholy that marks the Hillbilly Shakespeare’s life and music.

 According to Your Cheatin’ Heart, the intimate Williams biography by Rolling Stone writer Chet Flippo, Hank remembered the Pride’s taunts well into his heyday in Nashville.
 Hank’s alias, “Herman P. Willis”, the name he used in hotels while on tour and in his increasingly frequent run-ins with the police, puzzled some members of his band, The Drifting Cowboys.
 Jerry Rivers, the Cowboys’ fiddler since Hank joined the Grand Ole Opry in 1948, asked him before a series of Dallas shows what the “P” stood for.
 “Pride, by gum!”
 Hank sneered.